code-shorter/vulture-js/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vulture-js@latest/dist/vulture.min.js"></script>
 ```
-NOTE: `vulture-js` is only available for browser that support CDN method.
+**NOTE**: `vulture-js`  is currently available only for the browser, you can only connect to it with the help of CDN script.

 ---